Bureta Faraimo: New Zealand Warriors

 In July 2017, Faraimo joined the New Zealand Warriors for the remainder of the season, after being released from his Eels contract.
 Although joining the Warriors for the remainder of 2017, he planned to join the Super League in 2018.
 On 28 August 2017, he was named on the wing in the 2017 Intrust Super Premiership NSW Team of the Year.
 He didn't play an NRL game for the Warriors.

 Hull F.C.

 In August 2017, he signed a two-year contract with Super League side Hull FC, starting in 2018.

 He played 13 games for Hull F.C. in the 2020 Super League season including the club's semi-final defeat against Wigan as they got within one game of the grand final.

-Castleford
+Castleford Tigers

 In round 18 of the 2022 Super League season, Faraimo scored two tries in Castleford's 34-20 loss against Leeds at Magic Weekend.

 In round 20 of the 2022 Super League season, Faraimo scored two tries for Castleford in a 46-18 victory over Hull F.C.

 In round 22 of the 2022 Super League season, Faraimo scored a hat-trick in Castleford's 20-12 loss against St Helens.

+Doncaster RLFC

+On 4 August 2023, it was announced that he, along with Mahe Fonua would join Doncaster RLFC for the remainder of the 2023 season, following the pair's release from Castleford.

+Faraimo only played one game for Doncaster, the League One play-off grand final victory over the North Wales Crusaders.
+In February 2024, Faraimo announced he would not be playing for Doncaster in 2024.

+On 3 May 2024 it was announced that Doncaster RLFC had re-signed Faraimo for the remainder of the 2024 season.